awslabs/recurrent-intensity-model-experiments/README.md

 ## Getting Started

-1. Download and install via `pip install -e .` If direct installation fails, some dependencies might be more easily installed by conda: `conda env update --file environment.yml --name target-env-to-update` (Notice: the yml file may overwrite python version)
+1. Download and install via `pip install -e .`
+    - If direct installation fails, some dependencies might be more easily installed by conda: `conda env update --file environment.yml --name target-env-to-update`
+    - Notice: conda env update may overwrite the current python version and it is recommended to manually fix that in the yml file.
 2. Add data to the [data](data) folder.
 Some downloading and preparing scripts may be found in [data/util.py](data/util.py).
 3. Run experiment as
     ```